Jack Daniel (DJ): Career

 After 22 years with WEND, Daniel also programmed WLKO, also an iHeartRadio station.

 In August 2017, Chuck "DZL" Thompson replaced Daniel at WEND, becoming that station's second program director in 22 years.
 Daniel also lost his WLKO job.

+As of 2023 Daniel was program director and midday DJ on WKQC, where he began working in 2018, and program director of W234BY.

 Daniel has also been heard on national and regional advertising campaigns for Arby's, AEG Concerts and in the mid 1990s, Auto Zone.